 Sun 25 November 2018 - 6:30 pm

 €15 | €12 (concessions) | €12 & €10 (COS members) | €5 (students) | Under 18s free

 The Fleischmann Choir and CSM Symphony Orchestra perform two great works for chorus and orchestra: Vaughan Williams’ early masterpiece Toward the Unknown Region; and Poulenc’s Gloria, with Mary Hegarty, the internationally celebrated, Cork-born soprano, as the featured soloist.
+Wagner’s Prelude und Liebestod from Tristan und Isolde, a new addition, rounds out the unmissable programme.
 Conor Palliser and Matthew Haddock conduct.

 Vaughan Williams: Toward the Unknown Region, for chorus & orchestra

 Poulenc: Gloria, FP 177, for soprano solo, chorus & orchestra

 Wagner: Prelude und Liebestod from Tristan und Isolde